Nikovash/bitoreum-builder/docs/advanced-options.md

 - `config.log`
 - `config_debug.log`

-There are now script specific log(s) now too that are found in the `bitoreum-builder`
+There are now script specific log(s) now too that are found in the `bake`
 - `bake_bread.log` (bake.sh)
 - `bake_creampie.log` (refire.sh)
 - `dishy.sh` only outputs on the screen what he is doing and doesn't log anything, because dishy's just do...